 - And also, a temporary Chinese residence permit

-- Lastly, a qualification based on immigration point system
+- Lastly, a qualification based on the immigration point system

 What documents are needed to get Chinese work permits?

 There are a couple of documents you need to get a work permit.
 These include the following:

 - Job qualification certificate